• EN

 GDP

-The decline in economic activity reflects the continued post-electoral tensions and the impact of climate shocks.
+The decline in economic activity in the second quarter of 2025.
 Read More

 INFLATION